MoedCode/Task_Manager/README.md

   Authentication class also sue file storage to store session authentication in file auth.py after converting token object instance to dictionary

+# models
+  contain Base class that has attributes like `created,  updated, id ` also methods like
+  `to_dict` convert object to entirely to serializable dictionary `to_save`  covert serializable dictionary to be saved like hashing password `serializer` clean the  attributes that unsecure to be relived  from saved dictionaries Tasks class and `Users, Tasks, Tokens` classes that inherit  from base class